 Benefit Description You pay

 Family planning (cont.)
-High Option
+High Option Standard Option

+• Injectable contraceptive drugs (such as Depo provera) Nothing Nothing

+Intrauterine devices (IUDs)Diaphragms

 Note: We cover oral contraceptives under the prescription drug benefit.
-Nothing

-Not covered: All charges
+Not covered: All charges All charges

-Reversal of voluntary surgical sterilization
+• Reversal of voluntary surgical sterilization

-Genetic testing and counseling
+• Genetic testing and counseling

-Infertility services High Option
+Infertility services High Option Standard Option

-Diagnosis and treatment of infertility such as: \$30 per office visit to your primary care physician or
+Diagnosis and treatment of infertility such as: \$30 per office visit to your primary care physician or \$30 per office visit to your primary care physician, not subject to deductible or

-• Artificial insemination: \$50 per office visit to a specialist
+• Artificial insemination: \$50 per office visit to a specialist \$75 per office visit to a specialist, after

-- Intravaginal insemination (IVI)
+- Intravaginal insemination (IVI) deductible

 - Intracervical insemination (ICI)

 - Intrauterine insemination (IUI)

-Fertility drugs
+• Fertility drugs

 Note: We cover injectable fertility drugs under medical benefits and oral fertility drugs under the prescription drug benefit.

-Not covered: All charges
+Not covered: All charges All charges

-Assisted reproductive technology (ART) procedures, such as:
+• Assisted reproductive technology (ART) procedures, such as:

 - In vitro fertilization (IVF)

-- Embryo transfer, gamete intra-fallopian transfer (GIFT) and zygote intra-fallopian transfer (ZIFT)
+- Embryo transfer, gamete intra-fallopian transfer (GIFT) and zygote intra- fallopian transfer (ZIFT)

 • Services and supplies related to ART procedures

 • Cost of donor sperm

 • Cost of donor egg

-Allergy care High Option

-Testing and treatment \$30 per office visit to your primary care physician or

-Allergy injections \$50 per office visit to a specialist

-Allergy serum Nothing

-Not covered: Provocative food testing and Sublingual allergy desensitization All charges

-Treatment therapies High Option

-Chemotherapy and radiation therapy Nothing

-Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Organ/Tissue Transplants on page 38.

-Respiratory and inhalation therapy \$30 per office visit to your primary care physician or

-• Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy \$50 per office visit to a specialist
+Benefit Description You pay Allergy care High Option Standard Option Testing and treatmentAllergy injections \$30 per office visit to your primary care physician or \$30 per office visit to your primary care physician, not subject to deductible or \$50 per office visit to a specialist \$75 per office visit to a specialist, after deductible Allergy serum Nothing Nothing Not covered: Provocative food testing and Sublingual allergy desensitization All charges All charges Treatment therapies High Option Standard Option Chemotherapy and radiation therapy Nothing Nothing Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Organ/Tissue Transplants on page 48. • Respiratory and inhalation therapy \$30 per office visit to your primary care physician or \$30 per office visit to your primary care physician, not subject to deductible or Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy \$50 per office visit to a specialist \$75 per office visit to a specialist, after deductible • Growth hormone therapy (GHT) • Applied Behavior Analysis (ABA) - See Section 5 (e) Note: Growth hormone is covered under the prescription drug benefit.
+Note: We only cover GHT when we preauthorize the treatment.
+We will ask you to submit information that establishes that the GHT is medically necessary.
+Ask us to authorize GHT before you begin treatment; otherwise, we will only cover GHT services from the date you submit the information.
+If you do not ask or if we determine GHT is not medically necessary, we will not cover the GHT or related services and supplies.
+See Other services requiring our Prior Approval in Section 3.